pagkly/Zed/Investopedia4/Tax-Free Savings Account (TFSA).md

 Tax-free savings accounts (TFSA) were introduced in Canada in 2009 with a contribution limit of C$5,000 per year.
 In 2013, that limit was increased to C$5,500 annually and remained at that level through 2018, except in 2015 when the limit was C$10,000.3 In 2019, the contribution limit was raised to C$6,000, where it remains for 2020.4

 The benefit of holding an investment within a TFSA is that you won't be taxed on any income the investment earns.
 As an example, let's take two savers, Joe and Jane.
 At the beginning of the year, Joe puts C$6,000 in an investment account earning 7% per year; Jane does the same but within a TFSA.
-They will each have C$6,420 at the end of the year, but Jane will be able to withdraw all C$6,420 with no tax penalty, whereas Joe would be taxed on the C$420 he earned in [[capital gain]](https://www.investopedia.com/terms/c/capitalgain.asp).5
+They [[Will|will]] each have C$6,420 at the end of the year, but Jane will be able to withdraw all C$6,420 with no tax penalty, whereas Joe would be taxed on the C$420 he earned in [[capital gain]](https://www.investopedia.com/terms/c/capitalgain.asp).5

 ### TFSA Contributions

 The amount that you're allowed to deposit into a TFSA is called your "contribution room."
 Even if you didn't have a TFSA at the time, you accumulated contribution room for every year since 2009 that you were age 18 or older and were a resident of Canada.3

 Any unused contribution room from one year can be carried forward to the next year.
 For example, if you've contributed the maximum limit until 2019 when you contributed only C$3,000, you can contribute 2019's C$3,000 in 2020, in addition to the C$6,000 annual contribution limit for 2020, for a total contribution of C$9,000.
-Likewise, if you haven't made any contributions since 2016, your 2020 contribution room for the TFSA account will be C$23,000: C$5,500 each for the years 2017 and 2018, and C$6,000 each for the years 2019 and 2020.3
+Likewise, if you haven't made any contributions since 2016, your 2020 contribution room for the TFSA account [[Will|will]] be C$23,000: C$5,500 each for the years 2017 and 2018, and C$6,000 each for the years 2019 and 2020.3

 The income earned by investments in your TFSA doesn't impact your contribution room for current or future years.3